 In Windows Server 2003, the most common issue is C drive running out of space.
-Meanwhile, there is large amount of free space in other volumes such as D. So many people ask whether it is possible to extend C drive with the free space in partition D. If yes the low disk space issue can be solved without starting over.
-The answer is definitely yes, to resize and extend partition on Windows Server 2003, you may use either Windows built-in Diskpart command or 3rd-party server partition software such as NIUBI Partition Editor.
-In this article I’ll introduce how to extend volume with Diskpart command.
+But in most cases, there is plenty of free space in other volumes such as D. So many people ask whether it is possible to extend C drive with the free space in partition D. If yes, the low disk space issue can be solved without starting over.
+The answer is definitely yes.
+To extend partition on Windows Server 2003, you may use either Windows built-in Diskpart command tool or 3rd-party server partition software such as NIUBI Partition Editor.
+Because of many limitations, diskpart is not the best tool, it only works under very restricted condition.

-- The volume must be formatted with the NTFS file system.
+- This volume must be formatted with NTFS file system.

 - For Basic volumes, the Unallocated space for the extension must be the next contiguous space on the same disk.

 - You cannot extend the partition if the system paging file is located.

 How to extend data volume with diskpart command

 If you want to expand a data partition such as D, there must be another volume such as E on the right side of it.
 In addition, you must delete drive E. To better understand how it works, I suggest you open Disk Management, where you'll see all disk partition with structure and detailed information.
 In my test server, there are drive C, D and E on disk 0.

 Steps to extend partition D with diskpart on Windows Server 2003: